Tuscaloosa to Auburn: Football Championship Tour

 En route to see the state’s other crystal trophy in Auburn, head east on I-59/20 for 56 miles toward Birmingham, where the Tide and Tigers played the “Iron Bowl” from 1948 through 1988 at the neutral site of Legion Field (400 Graymont Ave.
 W.; 205-254-2391).
 The ticket distribution was split 50/50.

-The big games played here now are the annual Southwestern Athletic Conference (SWAC) championship and the Magic City Classic.
+The big game played here now is the annual Magic City Classic.
 The rivalry game between the Alabama State University Hornets from Montgomery and the Alabama A&M Bulldogs from Huntsville, two historically black universities, often attracts 65,000 fans.
 Almost that many, without tickets, tailgate outside during the game.

 Head to downtown Birmingham to learn about many sports legends at the Alabama Sports Hall of Fame (2150 Richard Arrington Blvd.
 N.; 205-323-6665).
 The museum is housed adjacent to the Birmingham Jefferson Convention Complex.